Robby Gordon: Cup Series

-On February 1, 2008, Gordon said he would go to Dodge in 2008, marking his 4th change in as many years.
+On February 1, 2008, Gordon said he would go to Dodge in 2008, marking his fourth change in as many years.
 He also announced a technical, manufacturing and marketing services agreement with Gillett Evernham Motorsports.
 After dropping to 33rd in points, Gordon announced he would be running Toyotas in 2009, which would be his fifth change in as many years.

 Gordon competed in fewer races in 2010, as Jim Beam did not renew its contract.
 In October, he founded Speed Energy as a means to generate funding for RGM.
 The team finished 34th in 2009 owner's standings.
 In January 2010, Gordon formed an alliance with BAM Racing, his sixth change in six years.
 In 2010, with Ted Musgrave driving, his team failed to qualify at Pocono, the first time since the 2005 race at Texas.
 He performed well at Sonoma in the Toyota Save Mart 350 and ended up second to Jimmie Johnson, which secured some part-time sponsorship for RGM.
 A penalty involving another team moved the No. 7 back into the top-35.
 Due to a commitment in Argentina, Bobby Labonte drove the No. 7 at Loudon.
 P. J. Jones and Kevin Conway have also shared the No. 7; Gordon entered a No. 07 car for a number of races.

-He secured a sponsorship to compete in the 2012 Daytona 500, but poor performance resulted in Gordon racing only at Phoenix and the road-course race at Sonoma.
+Gordon secured a sponsorship to compete in the 2012 Daytona 500, but poor performance resulted in Gordon racing only at Phoenix and the road-course race at Sonoma.
 He failed to qualify for early-season races at Las Vegas and Fontana.
 At that point, sponsorship money dried up, and Gordon's team made no further starts in 2012.
 By 2013, Gordon's NASCAR career ended, as he was unable to attract sponsorship for any more NASCAR seasons.
 The No. 7 was taken by Dave Blaney of Tommy Baldwin Racing.
 In 2013, Gordon officially closed his NASCAR team in Charlotte and changed his shop to form the Stadium Super Truck series.